Self-awareness in Nursing Leadership

 Published: 02 August 2015

 It requires the courage to explore how you think and how you make sense of your world.
-Hendrie Weisinger says, “You must understand what is important to you, how you experience things, what you want, how you feel and how you come across to others.”
+According to Hendrie Weisinger (1998), "you must understand what is important to you, how you experience things, what you want, how you feel and how you come across to others.”

-Hendrie Weisinger asks us to look at our appraisals to improve our self-awareness.
+Hendrie Weisinger (1998) asks us to look at our appraisals to improve our self-awareness.
 It is important to appreciate and understand how you make the judgements that you make every day.
-Information from the world around us comes to us through our five senses.
-The information we receive comes to us as either sight, sound, touch, taste or smell.
-In order for us to process and understand the information that is available to us we each have our own unique filtering system.
+Information from the world around us comes to us through our five senses: sight, sound, touch, taste and smell.
+In order for us to process and understand the information that is available to us, we each have our own unique filtering system.
 We delete, distort, generalise or ignore some things and tune into others.

-This neurological filtering system includes such things as our previous experiences, our beliefs and values, our memories and our language.
+This neurological filtering system includes our previous experiences, our beliefs and values, our memories and our language.
 It is important to recognise and appreciate that our assessment of a situation is affected by all of these information filters.
-Tony Robbins puts it this way, “Nothing in life has any meaning except the meaning you give it.”
+Tony Robbins puts it this way, “Nothing in life has any meaning except the meaning we give it.”

 You create feelings as a result of the meaning you give to something.
 It happens at a subconscious level.
-Becoming aware of how you react and behave as a result of your thought and feelings allows you to manage your responses.
-Our fight and flight response stands alone as the one response we are hard wired for.
+Becoming aware of how you react and behave as a result of your thoughts and feelings allows you to manage your responses.
+Our fight and flight response stands alone as the one response we are hard-wired for.
 To flee or to fight is our most primitive response and requires no thoughts to create action.
 Our amygdala reacts to threat, real or imagined.

 How you behave and move in your world impacts on the people you are in contact with.
-Your communication both verbal and non-verbal has an impact on the people you communicate with.
-Recognising how you are affecting others gives you the chance to assess whether you message is being understood and perceived in the way you intended it to be.
+Your communication, both verbal and non-verbal, has an impact on the people you communicate with.
+Recognising how you are affecting others gives you the chance to assess whether your message is being understood and perceived in the way you intended it to be.

 Self-awareness as a leader means you have a clear understanding of the impact you have on your team.
 You understand that having the right impact may mean you have to create different language and different behaviour to get the results that you need.
 Improving your self-awareness gives you a greater chance of inspiring your people to follow your lead and work towards your goals.